Prospective Students: Build Your Solar Career

-NCCER Solar Photovoltaic (PV) Installer Certification - The NCCER Solar PV Installer Certification was created for those individuals wanting to attain a basic knowledge and application of solar photovoltaic system operations.
+NCCER Solar Photovoltaic (PV) Systems Installer Certification - The NCCER Solar PV Systems Installer Certification was created for those individuals wanting to attain a basic knowledge and application of solar photovoltaic system operations.
 This one-level curriculum covers topics such as Introduction to Solar Photovoltaics, System Design, and System Installation.

 SHINE Certification – Graduates of the program will receive a SHINE certification to signal to prospective solar employers the time and effort they have put in to become solar job ready.
 Solar training will consist of both classroom work as well as significant time in solar installation simulations.
 Our learning lab was designed to give students ample practice in installing solar as well as an understanding of what day to day life as an installer is like.